 Lindfield Avenue remains the main retail street for the eastern side of the Local Centre.
 Activation of the street to be encouraged through wide footpaths that allow outdoor dining and street tree planting.
-The separated cycleway and new pedestrian crossing points with traffic calming measures will improve the environment for the local community.
+The new pedestrian crossing points with traffic calming measures will improve the environment for the local community.

-- Two lane two-way street with wide footpath to eastern side with outdoor dining areas.
-Widen footpath through reconfiguration of street to allow separated cycleway, with removal of one parking lane. - Built form with shop-top housing on eastern side, with rail corridor to the west. - Respect the frontages of heritage buildings.
-Maintain continuous awning along shopfronts. - Separated cycleway along eastern side of carriageway and car parking lane to the west.
-Provision of two raised pedestrian crossings at key pedestrian links. - New singalised traffic intersection at Tryon Road. - Bus stops near station on both sides of Lindfield Avenue - High quality paving, furniture, lighting and banners. - Street tree planting throughout where footpath widths allow. - Retain existing trees where possible.
+- Two lane two-way street with wide footpath to eastern side with outdoor dining areas. - Built form with shop-top housing on eastern side, with rail corridor to the west.
+Respect the frontages of heritage buildings.
+Maintain continuous awning along shopfronts. - Provision of two raised pedestrian crossings at key pedestrian links. - Drop-off and short-stay parking spaces to be accommodated where possible on the eastern verge between Kochia Lane and Tryon Road. - Drop-off and short-stay parking spaces to be accommodated where possible on the western verge close to the southern entry of Lindfield Station. - · New signalised traffic intersection at Tryon Road. - Bus stops near Lindfield Station on both sides of Lindfield Avenue. - · High quality paving, furniture, lighting and banners. - Street tree planting throughout where footpath widths allow. - Retain existing trees where possible.

-- Western verge varies between 3.8m and 2.8m with a minimum 2.4m paved footpath with grassed verge and tree planting where possible. - · 2.1m parking lane on west side of Lindfield Avenue. - · 3.1m for traffic lanes. - 2.5m cycleway separated by 0.4m median from traffic lane. - 5m path width on east side incorporating min.
+- Western verge varies between 3.8m and 2.8m with a minimum 2.4m paved footpath with planted / grassed verge and tree planting where possible. - 2.1m parking lane on western side of Lindfield Avenue (3m for bus bay). - · 3.2m traffic lanes. - · 2.1m parking lane on eastern side of Lindfield Avenue. - 5m path width on east side incorporating min.
 2m clear path of travel and outdoor dining area.

-Time restricted on-street parking on western side of street.
+• Time restricted on-street parking on both sides of street.